duderdice/BoxsterConversion/AGL/TizenIVI/README.md

 # Notes
-The TizenIVI SDK can be installed via a script provided on the wiki, however there is a dependency on Oracle JDK for java.
-Below are the commands used to install java and a couple other dependencies on my Ubuntu 15.04.
+The TizenIDE is an Eclipse-based IDE for developing apps for the Tizen platform, and therefore requires Java.
+The TizenIVI SDK can be installed via a script provided on the wiki, however there is a dependency on Oracle JDK.
+Below are the commands I used to install java and a couple other dependencies on my Ubuntu 15.04.
+After installing the TizenIVI SDK, the IDE should be available as an application in the dash.

 * < to install OracleJava >
 * sudo add-apt-repository ppa:webupd8team/java